Another Mass Amazon Account Suspension Sweep Could Be ComingJuly 5, 2021 in Blog

 I get it, but you have to at least be aware of the potential consequences.
 Review inserts aren’t just black hat tactics.
 They’re potentially illegal tactics that have a record now of landing people in legal trouble.
 If it were me, I wouldn’t think of printing another review insert in a million years.

-Review Inserts That Don’t Compensation for Reviews Are OK
+Review Inserts That Don’t Provide Compensation for Reviews Are OK

 Let’s be clear as well – having an insert card encouraging a review is very different from an insert card compensating for reviews.